-Like an addiction, “loving a narcissist” is an emotional addiction, with believing that you have some power over the narcissist and the situation.
+Like an addiction, “loving a narcissist” is an emotional addiction, believing that you have some power over the narcissist and the situation.
 Yet, you don’t.
 There is neither reciprocity nor healthy dependence on the narcissist.

 Love Bombings and the Trauma Bonding